 - Research health insurance options

 - Apply for VA disability compensation 90-180 days before separation

 - Schedule a one-on-one appointment with a VA Benefits Advisor.

-- Prepare your disability claim with a local VSO.
+- Finalize your disability claim with a local VSO

-Department of Defense benefits you may be eligible for include pay, health care, Space-A travel plus commissary, exchange, MWR, recreational and space-A lodging.
+Moreover, Department of Defense benefits you may be eligible for include pay, healthcare, Space-A travel plus commissary, exchange, MWR (Morale, Welfare, and Recreation) and space-A lodging.

 - Military experience and training

 - Civilian-equivalent job titles